htool/signalk-polar-performance-plugin/README.md

 ### Polars

-Manage stored polar files, import polars from the ORC database, and upload your own CSV.
+Manage stored polars, import polars from the ORC database, and import text polars in supported formats.
 ---

 ## Configuration